Knights Templars and the church’s hidden history

-In Part 1 we discussed the connection of the Byzantine church in Kalambaka with the local mythology, the ancient religion and the general historical context in which the Knights Templars left evidence of their presence here at Meteora.
-In this part, we’ll present exclusively and for the first-time actual evidence of what appears to be Templar symbols in the Byzantine church of Kalambaka.
-One of the least places around the world you would expect to find Templar symbols and yet they are there, hidden in plain sight under the shadow of the giant Meteora rocks.
-With this post, we’ll attempt to decipher their hidden meaning and symbolism so, buckle up and prepare to dive into the fringes of hidden history and the mystery.
+In Part 1 we discussed the connection of the Byzantine church in Kalambaka with the local mythology, the ancient religion, and the general historical context in which the Knights Templars left evidence of their presence here at Meteora.
+In this part, we’ll present exclusively and for the first time actual evidence of what appears to be Templar symbols in the Byzantine church of Kalambaka.
+One of the last places around the world you would expect to find Templar symbols and yet they are there, hidden in plain sight under the shadow of the giant Meteora rocks.
+With this post, we’ll attempt to decipher their hidden meaning and symbolism so, buckle up and prepare to dive into the fringes of hidden history and the occult mystery.

 “Then said he unto me, “Son of man, dig now in the wall”, and when I had dug in the wall, behold a doorway.
 And he said unto me, “Go in and behold the wicked abominations that they do here”.
 So I went in and saw; and behold every form of creeping things, and abominable beasts and all the idols of the house of Israel, portrayed upon the walls round about…”

-In the picture showing all three different types of “magic” doors, a common denomination of all three are the seven stars seen on the upper part totally missing from the church’s door, or maybe not?
-If our hypothesis about the snakes’ relief being the lower part of Abraxas figure is correct, and although the seven stars are not actually depicted there, one can assume that the stars are not entirely absent either since the seven stars always accompany Abraxas figure.
+If our hypothesis about the snakes’ relief being the lower part of Abraxas is correct, and although the seven stars are not actually depicted there, one can assume that the stars are not entirely absent either since the seven stars always accompany Abraxas figure.
 If the upper missing part of the snakes’ relief is indeed Abraxas figure as we believe, then the seven stars are also present by definition!
 This is clearly visible in the Templar seal of Abraxas that depicts him having the seven stars around him.